D'Angelo: 2001–2013: Personal struggles and delayed album

 Near the end of his worldwide tour in support of the album that same year, D'Angelo's personal issues had worsened, affecting performances.
 He became more conscious of and uncomfortable with his status as a sex symbol, and after the tour D'Angelo returned to his home in Richmond, Virginia, disappearing from the public eye.
-Several of D'Angelo's peers and affiliates have noted the commercial impact of the "Untitled (How Does It Feel)" music video and The Voodoo Tour as contributing factors to D'Angelo's period of absence from the music scene.
-His former music manager, Dominique Trenier, explained his disappointment in the music video's impact in a 2008 interview for Spin magazine.
-Trenier was quoted as saying that "to this day, in the general populace's memory, he's the naked dude."
+The impact of the "Untitled (How Does It Feel)" music video, in which he performed nude, and The Voodoo Tour contributed to D'Angelo's perception as a sex symbol.
+His former music manager, Dominique Trenier, explained his disappointment in the music video's impact saying that "to this day, in the general populace's memory, he's the naked dude."
+He retreated from public life and stopped giving interviews in 2000.

 According to tour manager Alan Leeds, the experience "took away his confidence, because he's not convinced why any given fan is supporting him."
-Following the suicide of his close friend, MTV-affiliate Fred Jordan, in April 2001, he started to develop a drinking problem.
+After the suicide of his close friend, MTV-affiliate Fred Jordan, in April 2001, he started to develop a drinking problem.
 As his alcoholism escalated, plans for a live album and a Soultronics studio effort, both originally set for after the tour, were scrapped, and impatient Virgin executives cut off funding for the expected 2004 solo album.
 During this period he collaborated with Raphael Saadiq on the song "Be Here", which was included on Saadiq's album Instant Vintage and nominated for best Best R&B Song and Best Urban/Alternative Performance at the 45th Grammy Awards.